jkey-67/spyglass/README.md

 Please look to the file requirements.txt for the list off dependencies.

 You need an installed and configured python with pip and git installed.
-To start spyglass, open a console checkout sources and dependencies and start it.
+To start EVE Spyglass, open a console checkout sources and dependencies and start it.
 `win> git clone https://github.com/jkey-67/spyglass.git`

 `win> cd spyglass\src`